Weltraumschaf/JUberblog/src/site/markdown/index.md

 the most features  of Wordpress.
 What I want  is an easy way to  write my posts, version them and publish them as HTML.

-As a programmer I'm used to use a  version control system for my source code.
+As a programmer I'm used to a version  control system for my source code.
 So why not using it for my blog posts  too?
 Also I'm used to write [Markdown][markdown] files   (mostly   the    documentation   of   my   software    is   written   in [Markdown][markdown]).
 So why put  my blog texts into tables and  rows of an SQL database only for  putting them together on  each page request.
 So  I decided to make my  blog as  a repository of  Markdown files from  which I  generate static HTML files periodically (with crontab e.g.).

 My  first  approach  was  [Uberblog][uberblog]:  A  command  line  Ruby  scripts